egoist/recrawler/README.md

 ## Motivation

-Sometimes I want grab some nice images from a url like http://bbs.005.tv/thread-492392-1-1.html, so I made this little program to combine `node-fetch` and `cheerio` to make my attempt fulfilled.
+Sometimes I want to grab some nice images from a url like http://bbs.005.tv/thread-492392-1-1.html, so I made this little program to combine `node-fetch` and `cheerio` to make my attempt fulfilled.
 And it uses `nightmare` to handle SPAs.

 ## Install